symfony/symfony-docs/reference/constraints/AtLeastOneOf.rst

 AtLeastOneOf
 ============

-This constraint enables you to create a set of constraints, allowing to interrupt the validation once the first constraint is satisfied.
+This constraint checks that the value satisfies at least one of the given constraints.
+The validation stops as soon as one constraint is satisfied.

 .. versionadded:: 5.1